-1) You’re in the middle of the jungle, climbing a volcano, when you fall and break your leg.
+1.)
+You’re in the middle of the jungle, climbing a volcano, when you fall and break your leg.
 2) You prepaid your entire cruise and now you have to cancel your trip unexpectedly.
-3) You’re a last-minute traveler with no plans set in stone.
+3) You’re a last-minute traveler with no plans set in stone but managed to book cheap round trip flights.
 Which of these types of traveler needs travel insurance?
-Determining if you need travel insurance for your vacation or trip involves weighing the pros and cons of having additional coverage, examining what kind of trip you’re taking, and ultimately deciding to gamble or just play it safe.
-Certain travel styles can benefit from travel insurance while for others it’s not completely necessary.
+Determining if you need insurance for your vacation or trip involves weighing the pros and cons of having additional coverage, examining what kind of trip you’re taking, and ultimately deciding to gamble or just play it safe.
+Certain travel styles can benefit from coverage while for others it’s not completely necessary.
 Here are a few important questions to ask yourself in deciding whether to buy travel insurance or not.

 Does Your Health Insurance at Home Cover You Abroad?

 Arguably one of the biggest setbacks financially of travel can be medical costs incurred abroad.
 Some health plans that cover you while you’re home also offer some degree of coverage when you travel.
 Before you buy travel insurance, check with your current health policy to see if the fine print actually covers you abroad for medical services.
 Some health plans will only cover you at certain facilities depending on where you are.
 You’ll want to have a list of those hospitals and doctors when you travel just in case.
 If your health insurance doesn’t cover you abroad, travel insurance might be a good idea as policies often cover emergency medical services, emergency medical transportation, and even death.

 Are You Pre-Paying for Hotels, Car Rentals, Etc.?